 How to Harvest Goldenrod

-To harvest goldenrod all you need to do it snip away the stem, leaves, or flower heads with scissors, a knife, or by breaking them away with your hand.
-All of the above ground parts of goldenrod edible and often used in natural remedies.
+To harvest goldenrod all you need to do is snip away the stem, leaves, or flower heads with scissors, a knife, or by breaking them away with your hand.
+All of the above-ground parts of goldenrod are edible and often used in natural remedies.

-To avoid a slightly bitter taste, harvest the goldenrod just before or as soon as they flower clusters begin to bloom.
+To avoid a slightly bitter taste, harvest the goldenrod just before or as soon as the flower clusters begin to bloom.
 This is the best place to cut, too – the flowering tops of the plant are the ones that you want.
 This is generally the top third to half of the plant.

 How To Dry Goldenrod